VisualFP/docs/SA/design_concept/content/introduction/tool_research/flo.typ

 connected to compatible sockets through click-and-drag.
 The compiler can infer the sockets' types and reject incompatible connections.

-A specialty of flo is that blocks do not just represent values but also types.
+A specialty of flo is that blocks represent values and types.
 A type block is either a basic type, such as `Int` or `Bool`, or a constructor to a complex type with type parameters, represented through sockets.
 An example of a type being used as type parameter is shown in @flo_screenshot_2.